Still so Cruel after all these years

 Selma Blair (Cecile Caldwell)

 NOW: Blair picked up a title spot on the WB’s Zoe, Duncan, Jack & Jane just before Cruel Intentions debuted.
-She stuck with the series for two years, then dipped back into movies for roles in Legally Blonde (2001), The Sweetest Thing (2002) A Guy Thing (2003), and Hellboy (2004).
+She stuck with the series for two years, then dipped back into movies for roles in Legally Blonde (2001), The Sweetest Thing (2002), A Guy Thing (2003), and Hellboy (2004).
 In recent years, she’s hit TV with gigs in Kath & Kim, Web Therapy, Anger Management, and The People v.
 O.J.
 Simpson: American Crime Story.
+In late 2018, she announced that she had been diagnosed with multiple sclerosis; she made an emotional return to the red carpet at the 2019 Vanity Fair Oscars party.

 Louise Fletcher (Helen Rosemund)